-Dr. Michael A. Liss joined UCSD Urology in July 2012 as our 2012-14 Society of Urologic Oncology Fellow.
+Dr. Michael A. Liss is now an Assistant Professor in the Department of Urology at the University of Texas Health Science Center San Antonio.
+He joined UCSD Urology in July 2012 as our 2012-14 Society of Urologic Oncology Fellow.
 He graduated Magna Cum Laude with a BS in Biology from Benedictine University, received his medical degree with honors in research from the Medical College of Wisconsin, and completed his residency at UC Irvine and Long Beach VA Medical Center.
 His two-year fellowship provides an opportunity to focus on both clinical activities and basic research.
 In collaboration with UCSD faculty, he will investigate the effect of B-cells in various stages of the disease process for castrate-resistant prostate cancer.
 He served one year as a clinical instructor at UC Irvine, and will also continue his investigations of infection prevention in urologic procedures.

 2009-2011 Urologic Oncology Fellow

 Sean P. Stroup, MD